Q: How will the money I contribute to the NJP be spent?

 Q: When and how will I receive my TRS subscription?

-A:This process is not automated, so it could take up to 48 hours after we receive your funds.
-We will email you when your TRS account is set up.
+A:This process is automated, but allow up to 48 hours after we receive your funds.
+You should receive an email you when your TRS account is set up (if you don’t see it, check your spam folder).

 Q: Can I still come to the meetings if I’m not a Supporter?